New Zealand North Island is an adventurer’s dream. Cast eyes over best things to do in the Coromandel Peninsula and you’ll see why.

 Enjoy a brisk walk in natural surroundings?
 The Wentworth Valley Waterfalls makes for excellent Coromandel Peninsula sightseeing.

 The roundtrip to the falls will take you two hours.
 The beautiful falls are well worth the effort.
 Watch as the water plunges twenty metres, surrounded by lush vegetation.
-Close by you’ll also find a couple of abandoned mineshafts worth exploring.
+Close by, you’ll also find a couple of abandoned mineshafts worth exploring.

 Relax at the Lost Spring

-The resort lies above the ancient warm waters of a geothermal spa.
-The temperatures vary from between 32° and 40° Celsius.
+Soak away your stresses on your Coromandel Peninsula journey in the natural warm waters of the Lost Spring.
+The resort lies above the ancient warm waters of a geothermal spa, with temperatures varying between 32° and 40° Celsius.
 The mineral water filling the pool claims to be about 16,000 years old, springing from 644 metres underground.

-While you’re here you can indulge in a variety of beauty and massage therapies.
+While you’re here, you can indulge in a variety of beauty and massage therapies.
 You can also enjoy a meal or a cocktail in the pools or at the on-site restaurant.

 Enjoy stargazing in Whitianga